Caroline's Cooking

 Salt cod stuffed piquillo peppers are comfort food in tapas form - the filling is smooth and mellow yet flavorful.
 A great appetizer or part of a tapas meal.

-Salt cod stuffed piquillo peppers are comfort food in tapas form - the potato and salt cod filling is smooth and packed with flavor.
+Salt cod stuffed piquillo peppers are comfort food in tapas form - the potato and salt cod filling is smooth and packed with flavor and pairs so well with the roasted peppers.
 They make a great appetizer or serve as part of a tapas meal.

 Jump to Recipe